Bruce D. Spencer

 Spencer has participated in evaluations of major statistical programs, including population estimates by the Census Bureau, population forecasts by the Social Security Administration, test score statistics by the Department of Education, and drug abuse estimates by state and local agencies.
 He has also conducted research into the effects of data error on the allocations of public funding and representation.
 He has published numerous articles and three books.

 Statistical Decision Theory for Statistical Agencies.
 One of several strands of Spencer’s research is cost-benefit analysis for statistical activities.
 With the assistance of graduate research assistant Zachary Seeskin, Spencer is carrying out a cost-benefit analysis for the 2020 census.
 Spencer and Seeskin have assembled a list of federal programs that allocate funds or representation based in whole or in part on census population data.
-For a stratified random sample of 20 such programs, they are studying the benefits that arise (or are lost) as the census improves (or deteriorates) in accuracy.
+For a stratified random sample of 20 such programs, they have measured the benefits that arise (or are lost) as the census improves (or deteriorates) in accuracy.
+Their work is being used by the Census Bureau in planning the 2020 census.
 The funding for this project comes from a National Science Foundation grant entitled, “NCRN-SN: Census Bureau Data Programs as Statistical Decision Problems.”
 The “NCRN:SN” in the title refers to “NSF-Census Research Network, Small Node,” because Spencer and Seeskin are one of eight such research nodes.

 Human Rights Statistics.
 Statistics, as numbers and as methodology, are increasingly used in the context of human rights.
 Statistical research in this area is in its infancy, both in terms of individual research projects and as a study of how statistics are used and misused.
 Spencer is collaborating with Galya Ruffer (Department of Political Science and Buffet Center for the Humanities at Northwestern University) to look at forced migration.
 Spencer and Ruffer are developing a research project to statistically assess the performance of agencies in granting asylum status.
 The first step in the research is to understand what agencies are engaged in such processes, how they operate, and what their various goals are.
 To this end, a National Science Foundation grant supported an international workshop on the topic that was held at Northwestern in 2014.

 Statistical Assessment of Earthquake Hazard Predictions.
 Earthquake hazard predictions are important for their impact on building codes in general and on decisions where to site nuclear power plants in particular.
-Spencer and Seth Stein (Department of Earth and Planetary Sciences at Northwestern University) are developing methods for assessing the accuracy of these predictions.
-They presented a paper, “Implications of the short earthquake record for hazard assessment and hazard map testing,” at the European Geosciences Union (EGU) meetings in Vienna in April 2014.
-Another paper, “Metrics for assessing earthquake hazard map performance,” is in preparation.
+Spencer, Seth Stein (Department of Earth and Planetary Sciences at Northwestern University), and graduate student Edward Brooks are developing methods for assessing the accuracy of these predictions.
+Their recent papers include:

 Should Society Try to Measure the Accuracy of Verdicts in Criminal Trials?
 In past years Spencer published papers in the law and statistics literature discussing how to estimate the accuracy of verdicts when the truth is unknown.
 The key idea is replication—for example, getting multiple “raters” (e.g., a judge and jury) to issue verdicts, and then using the pattern of agreement supplemented with other information (e.g., ratings of quality of evidence) to fit statistical models known as latent class models.
 The models are complex and subject to multiple sources of error, not all of which are directly quantifiable.
 Spencer is currently exploring the question, “Should society try to measure the accuracy of verdicts in criminal trials?”
 That question ties into another important social question: Are we better off not trying hard to know the answer or are we better off with answers whose accuracy is in doubt?
 In July 2014, Spencer presented a paper on this topic, “Should society try to measure the accuracy of verdicts in criminal trials?
 A total survey error (TSE) perspective,” at the VI European Congress of Methodology in Utrecht, the Netherlands.